entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

-    Note that the ``CreateDate`` field will be returned as not formatted - this is intentional, as the formatting must happen in the UI and not in the LINQ query.
+    > Note that the ``CreateDate`` field will be returned in ISO date format and not as formatted string - this is intentional, as the formatting must happen in the UI and not in the LINQ query.

 2. Create a base LINQ query that will be used by query builder to request users from a database.
 Use the projection to select the required data: